BIBB Logo

 • The name of the profession in Bavaria is: Publicly appointed and officially sworn-in translator (m/f).

-• The profession of Publicly appointed and officially sworn-in translator (m/f) is regulated in Bavaria.
+• The profession of Publicly appointed and officially sworn-in translator (m/f) is in Bavaria.

 • Recognition of your professional qualification is necessary for you to be able to work in the profession in Germany.
 You are also able to apply for recognition after you enter the country.
 See “My other options” for further information.